 Vaccinations are essential in establishing a healthy puppy and dog!
-Let’s talk about the vaccines and what they vaccinate against.
+Let’s talk about the vaccines and the diseases they vaccinate against.

 CORE VACCINES are a number of vaccines including DAPP and RABIES which are required, no matter your dog’s lifestyle.
-No matter how many other pets or people your dog interacts within a given month, these vaccines are fundamental to establish and maintain health.
+No matter how many other pets or people your dog interacts within a given month, these vaccines are fundamental to establishing and maintaining health.

 We’ve all heard of the RABIES virus.
 It is almost always fatal in any animal who contracts it – dog, human, cat, fox, coyote, or rodent.
 Rabies has lost much of its power to create fear in the developed world because we can effectively prevent transmission to our pets and ourselves.
 Vaccination against RABIES is governed by state law.
 If you don’t bring your records demonstrating your vaccination is up-to-date, we may have to re-vaccinate your pet.
 Ask your veterinarian if your dog qualifies for a 3-year rabies vaccine.
 The RABIES vaccination is MANDATORY for all pets.